Open Access is free unrestricted online access to publicly funded scholarly research as soon as possible after the point of publication.

 The HEFCE policy stipulates that all journal and conference items be deposited in an institutional repository, however this is a "minimum requirement".
 Whilst long-form publications are excluded from the minimum requirements, HEFCE has indicated that institutions should be proactive in attempting to make these outputs openly accessible too and those that are capable of demonstrating such proactivity will be rewarded under the “environment” component of the next REF.

 Not all publishers allow full text deposit of long-form publications’ chapters; repository staff will always confirm a publisher's policy before depositing any manuscript in accordance with their stipulations.

-Please create a record in Pure for your output and complete the APC Payment Request (Excel) form, sending it to firstname.lastname@example.org.
+Please create a record in Pure for your output and contact firstname.lastname@example.org as early as possible in the publication process.
 A member of the team will be in touch if further information is required and to advise on the publisher's payment and publication process.

 Yes.
 It is necessary that an AAM is deposited while we await Gold publication to ensure compliance and in order that funder acknowledgements may be checked.

 Hybrid journals are subscription journals that offer authors the option of publishing Open Access articles.
 These journals combine closed access articles (access by subscription only) with Open Access articles.